UsabilityEngineering/ux-portfolio-DJ-IRL/journal/sonobus.md

 For much of our career we have lived in the same city, often in the same house.
 This made playing and recording music easy, as we could meet up often in real life.
 Currently, there are 140 miles between us, and we meet up to play music more consistently than when we lived together.
-We meet remotely, to play what I carefully describe as *psuedo-live* music.
+We meet remotely, to play what I carefully describe as *pseudo-live* music.

 <h3>Music and Latency ⏰ </h3>
 *Latency* is the time is takes for some data to get from a source to its destination.